tc39/proposal-signals/README.md

 A `Signal` instance represents the capability to read a dynamically changing value whose updates are tracked over time.
 It also implicitly includes the capability to subscribe to the Signal, implicitly through a tracked access from another computed Signal.

-The API here is designed to match the very rough ecosystem consensus among a large fraction of Signal libraries:
-- Access is through calls to `get`, e.g., `mySignal.get()` (both for computed and state).
-[Note: this disagrees with all popular signal APIs, which either use a `.value`-style accessor, or `signal()` call syntax.]
+The API here is designed to match the very rough ecosystem consensus among a large fraction of Signal libraries in the use of names like "signal", "computed" and "state".
+However, access to Computed and State Signals is through a `.get()` method, which disagrees with all popular Signal APIs, which either use a `.value`-style accessor, or `signal()` call syntax.
-- Names "state", "computed", "effect" and "Signal" itself are chosen to match names used elsewhere.

 The API is designed to reduce the number of allocations, to make Signals suitable for embedding in JavaScript frameworks while reaching same or better performance than existing framework-customized Signals.
 This implies:
 - State Signals are a single writable object, which can be both accessed and set from the same reference.
 (See implications below in the "Capability separation" section.)
 - Both State and Computed Signals are designed to be subclassable, to facilitate frameworks' ability to add additional properties through public and private class fields (as well as methods for using that state).
-- Various callbacks (e.g., `equals`, the computed callback) are called with the relevant Signal as a parameter for context, so that a new closure isn't needed per Signal.
+- Various callbacks (e.g., `equals`, the computed callback) are called with the relevant Signal as the `this` value for context, so that a new closure isn't needed per Signal.
+Instead, context can be saved in extra properties of the signal itself.

 Some error conditions enforced by this API:
 - It is an error to read a computed recursively.